isomerpages/mse-zerowaste/_waste-streams/02-e-waste.md

 ![how to recycle e-waste](/images/recycleewaste.jpg)

-If the item is broken and can no longer be repaired or used, materials such as gold, silver, copper and plastics can still be recovered and made into new products.
-Simply drop the item off at a recycling point, so that some of the materials can still be used instead of being incinerated.
-This simple act reduces the amount of new materials being used.
+If the item is broken and can no longer be repaired or used, it should be recycled.
+Recycling allows for materials such as gold, silver, copper and plastics to be recovered and made into new products.
+We forgo this when we dispose of our e-waste and have them incinerated.
+The simple act of recycling reduces the amount of new materials being used and our carbon footprint.

 #### How to recycle your e-waste?

-The best way to dispose off e-waste is through e-waste recycling programmes.
+Recycling e-waste is best done through recycling points put in place by recycling programmes.
 This ensures that the items are sent to recycling facilities that dismantle and recycle e-waste in an environmentally-friendly manner.
 E-waste also comprises many different components, and these facilities can also extract the maximum amount of recyclable materials from e-waste using specialised equipment.

 ![here is how](/images/hereishow.jpg)